youqian/elasticsearch-image/README.md

 ## ChangeLog

 #### 2.2.0 (2016-03-01)
+- upgrade to lire 1.0b2.
+- all LIRE features supported.
 - index.image.use_thread_pool is optional.
 - index.version.created is mandatory in settings.
-- add gradle support. (recommended, it is up to date and only package required jar, compare to out dated pom.xml)
+- add gradle support. (maven no longer use)
+*reindex is needed if using difference version of lire.

 #### 2.1.1 (2016-01-06)